shakfu/cynn/README.md

 - Implementing image classification, object detection, or computer vision tasks
 - Higher precision is required (float64)
 - You prefer a layer-by-layer building API over fixed architecture

+**Use NeuralNetwork (KANN) when:**
+- You need recurrent networks (LSTM, GRU, or simple RNN) for sequence modeling
+- Building text generation, time series prediction, or language models
+- You want built-in RMSprop optimizer with early stopping
+- You need backpropagation through time (BPTT) support
+- You want a computational graph approach with automatic differentiation
+- Building custom architectures with the GraphBuilder API
+- You need convolution layers combined with recurrent layers
+- Training with gradient clipping for RNNs
+- You want built-in train/validation splitting

 ## Performance Considerations